Gong Hyo-jin: 2009–2014: Mainstream popularity

-After starring with close friend Shin Min-ah in the 2009 indie Sisters on the Road, Gong played an aspiring chef in romantic comedy series Pasta in 2010.
+After starring with close friend Shin Min-ah in the 2009 indie Sisters on the Road, Gong played an aspiring chef in the romantic comedy series Pasta in 2010.
 Originally written as the usual brash and spunky rom-com heroine, Gong thought it would be boring and clichéd to play her as such, and instead made the significant acting decision to play against type by creating the character as an ordinary girl who was seemingly meek, but had a quiet strength and slyly got her way.
 Her chemistry with co-star Lee Sun-kyun and the drama's breezy atmosphere propelled it to the top of the ratings chart.

-Defying easy categorization into the actress dichotomies of innocent (Choi Ji-woo, Song Hye-kyo) or sexy (Kim Hye-soo, Uhm Jung-hwa), Gong belonged to a third, very minor group of eccentrics that also include Kang Hye-jung and Bae Doona.
+Defying easy categorization into the actress dichotomies of innocent (Choi Ji-woo, Song Hye-kyo) or sexy (Kim Hye-soo, Uhm Jung-hwa), Gong belonged to a third, very minor group of eccentrics that also includes Kang Hye-jung and Bae Doona.
 Though not a typical beauty, after the success of Pasta, Gong was given the label Gongvely by the press, a portmanteau of her surname and the English word "lovely."

 In an emerging pattern of alternating mainstream TV series with riskier big-screen projects, Gong starred in Rolling Home with a Bull, another low-budget indie adapted from Kim Do-yeon's novel.
 She played a widow traveling with her poet ex-boyfriend in Yim Soon-rye's part-Buddhist meditation, part-road movie.

 In 2011, Gong acted opposite Cha Seung-won in the TV series The Greatest Love.
-Written by the Hong sisters, the romantic comedy is set in the entertainment industry and about an unlikely romance between a has-been pop-star and a top actor.
+Written by the Hong sisters, the romantic comedy is set in the entertainment industry and is about an unlikely romance between a has-been pop-star and a top actor.
 The series was a big hit with audiences, resulting in increased popularity for Cha and Gong.
 She was also praised for her naturalistic, no-nonsense acting, which served to balance Cha's wacky antics.
 The Greatest Love swept the MBC Drama Awards, including a Top Excellence Award for Gong (her third consecutive, after Thank You and Pasta).
 Gong later won Best Actress for TV at the Baeksang Arts Awards.

 She worked again with Kim Tae-yong for Beautiful 2012, a series of four Micro Movies produced by Chinese internet platform Youku. that explore the concept of "what is beautiful?".
 In Kim's short film You Are More Than Beautiful, Park Hee-soon plays a man who hires an actress named Young-hee (Gong) to pretend to be his fiancée when he introduces her to his dying father in Jeju Island.
 You Are More Than Beautiful later received a theatrical release in 2013.